pvdz/zeparser3/tests/testcases/regexes/regular_expression_disambiguation/AST_test_after_non-special_identifier/sans_flag.md

 >
 > ::> sans flag
 >
-> ASI explicitly does not apply if the next line starts with a forward slash so this is a division and it is missing the last value
+> ASI does not apply when the forward slash can be a division, so this is `foo/bar` and fails when it can't find another value after the last forward slash

 ## Input

 `````js
 foo